vortexmakes/RKH/doc/readme.txt

 -# \ref rep_inc

 \n
-\subsection rep_sm Declaring the state-machine (top-state)
+\subsection rep_sm Declaring the state machine (top-state)

 \n
-The object structure of "my" state-machine is declared by means of RKH_CREATE_HSM() macro, which is explained in \c rkh.h file.
+The object structure of "my" state machine is declared by means of RKH_CREATE_HSM() macro, which is explained in \c rkh.h file.
 According to "my" state diagram:
 \n